sunnamed434/sunnamed434.github.io/_posts/2023-02-13-c-code-optimization-tricks.md

 I'll use such terminology for rating the tricks from easy-hard, than higher number than harder the tricks and requires knowledge of the how works compiler in depth or other complex things.

-So, you after reading the post you could, `Uhm.. like, you have the Hard trick, but this trick is so easy.`, for example the easy - means you doesn't need to know compiler peculiarities, etc. Than higher we are moving with the easy-hard, than more you need to know the context to understand the purpose of the trick, its when you used be to do something many times and you know how to do that better, kinda like best practice.
+So, you after reading the post you could say - `Uhm.. like, you have the Hard trick, but this trick is so easy.`, for example the easy - means you doesn't need to know compiler peculiarities, etc. Than higher we are moving with the easy-hard, than more you need to know the context to understand the purpose of the trick.

 * Easy (1 +)
 * Medium (2 ++)
 * Hard (3 +++)

-Let's start, you may know these tricks, but, just remind them.
+## How to find these tricks yourself
+When you used to do something many times and you know how to do that better, kinda like best practice, you probably might know how it works in depth and which way could be better to use in this context, this is how you can do that.

 ## Easy
+Let's start, you may know these tricks, but, just remind some of them.

 ### foreach IEnumerable vs List
 ```csharp